Setup Raspberry PI Infrared Remote from terminal

 1274.230144: event type EV_SYN(0x00).

-First and second rows show that my key pressure generated a “0x45” scancode.
-I had this event pressing my Power button on remote.
+The first and second rows show that my key pressure generated a “0x45” scancode.
+I had this event by pressing my Power button on remote.
 So my first matching is:

 0x45 = Power key

-Repeat this step for each remote button and create a mapping table similar to following one:
+Repeat this step for each remote button and create a mapping table similar to the following one:

 protocol: nec